LockManipulator/Locksport/Safe manipulation/README.md

 graphpaper: Printable graph to help with manipulation.

 autographer.py: A program that will let you say your contact points out loud and automatically graph it for you.
+See https://github.com/KoljaB/RealtimeSTT/ for required libraries.
+Only tested on Linux (PopOS) so far.

 USAGE:
 {Contact point whole number} and {numerator} over {denominator} at {wheel location}